 I let my gaze drift around the dam, the lake, the endless ice, and everything else in existence except the waterfowl below.
 It was during this daydreaming that I noticed a piece of khaki Docker's was flapping in the wind, and not in a typical manner.
 Doc's pants had ripped from his tennis shoes to his nether regions.
 Yikes!

 The entire back-side of his spry leg was exposed to this insatiable wind, and he had yet to notice.
 As the newbie, I had no intention of interrupting his scoping efforts, but after a few more minutes of his grumblings, I was forced to speak up.

 “Doc, your pants are ripped all the way up!”

 With no tailors within earshot, we found the one sticky product that fixes all.
-The silver ribbon of glory that contractors worship, and grown men shed tears for.
-A roll of hope only surpassed in its power of use by TP.
+The silver ribbon of glory that contractors worship and grown men shed tears for.
+A roll of hope that could only surpassed in its power of use by TP.
 Duct tape.
 We taped his pant leg back together in a fashion that only MacGyver would approve, and we continued on our dimming quest!